gethynellis/AIExecutive/3_Strategic AI: Advancing AI Initiatives in Business.md

 **1. Calculating ROI:**
 - **Scenario Details:** A financial services company is implementing an AI-driven fraud detection system to reduce fraudulent transactions and associated losses.
 - **Task:** Develop a model to calculate the ROI of the AI fraud detection initiative, considering direct financial benefits (reduced fraud losses) and strategic advantages (enhanced security reputation).
-- **Output:** Create a presentation explaining the ROI calculation, including assumptions and potential challenges.
+- **Output:** Create a Report explaining the ROI calculation, including assumptions and potential challenges.